 I waited until I started seeing new growth, so I think I’m in the clear and can finally share.

-I first hinted at my cheat last month when I mentioned that I planted a bunch of new boxwood shrubs along my backyard fence line.
+I first hinted at my trick last month when I mentioned that I planted a bunch of new boxwood shrubs along my backyard fence line.
 Fourteen of them, to be exact.
 But the truth is, I only spent real dollars on seven of them, because I was able to successfully split each shrub in half!
 The trick?
 All I had to do was look for plants that had two existing stems in the same pot.

 *some links contain affiliates*